k3jph/k3jph.github.io/coat-of-arms.md

 placement="right" cap="Heraldic banner adapted from the arms" alt="Heraldic banner adapted from the arms" %}

-The heraldic banner is a square flag displaying the shield alone, rendered at full size and in proper proportions.
-Unlike a standard, which includes multiple armorial components and a tapering shape, the banner reproduces only the escutcheon.
-This makes it the most literal and direct translation of the arms into flag form, following longstanding heraldic convention.
-The banner is typically used in static and ceremonial settings, such as processions, investitures, academic convocations, or indoor displays, where the design can be seen clearly and appreciated up close.
+The heraldic banner is a square flag displaying the shield alone.
+Unlike a standard, which combines several armorial components in a longer format, the banner reproduces only the escutcheon.

 The blazon of the banner is: